 Creative Writing: The written exam in creative writing consists of the period-of-specialization section and the tradition section; a written critical introduction to the creative thesis replaces the oral "dissertation area" exam.
 This introduction, which is evaluated and defended as part of the thesis, establishes a context for the student's creative work by relating it to the ideas and texts of other writers who have been especially important to the student's creative progress.

 Time Frame: First day of class by 5 PM, fall of the 3rd year, through the first day of class, by 5 PM, fall of the 4th year.
 There are three distinct writing projects or essays as part of this examination.
 Each essay must include a Works Cited in MLA style.
 Each is to range between 20-25 double-spaced pages (approximately 5000-6500 words) excluding the Works Cited.
 These do not have to be done in any particular order, but they must turned in together, as a package, on the first day of class, fall semester of the 4th year.
 Exam results will be provided in one month.
-In the case of failure: If a student fails any of the essays, they have one opportunity to revise and resubmit on the first day of class, spring semester of the 4th year.
+In the case of failure: If students fail any of the essays, they have one opportunity to revise and resubmit four weeks after receiving notice of failure.
+Results of the revision will be provided two weeks after the resubmission.
 All essays must pass for the student to remain in the program.